A topic from the subject of Organic Chemistry in Chemistry.

 Background

 Organic materials are molecules containing carbon atoms that form the basis of all living things.
-Nanotechnology is the study of materials at the atomic and molecular level.
-By manipulating organic materials at this scale, scientists can create new materials with unique properties that can be used in a variety of applications.
+Nanotechnology is the manipulation of matter on an atomic and molecular scale.
+By manipulating organic materials at the nanoscale, scientists can create new materials with unique properties for various applications.

 Materials